 Security researchers analyzed a sample observed that the malware and found it contained two modules, one for distributing itself (XXshenqi.apk) and another for carrying out malicious activities (Trogoogle.apk).

-It conceals its icon after installing so the user is not aware of its existence.
-It’ll then answer commands to execute malicious activity.
+It conceals its icon after installation so the user is not aware of its existence.
+It’ll then answer commands to execute the malicious activity.
 The commands include:

 There is a list of commands it can execute, if instructed from the command and control server, some of these commands include reading and sending messages.
 Zhang noted that the malware can also send the text to its operator either by email or utilizing the short message service.